amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 ## Overview

-Students will conduct a comprehensive analysis of a real bug from the Defects4J dataset, investigating why the bug was not caught by the original test suite and what testing approaches could have detected it.
+Students will conduct a comprehensive analysis of a real bug from the Defects4J dataset, focusing on how the bug manifests and how it was exposed by the triggering test case included in the benchmark.

 ## Learning Objectives